bitcoin-computer/node-js-boilerplate/README.md

 # Using the Bitcoin Computer in node.js

 A basic example for using the [Bitcoin Computer](http://www.bitcoincomputer.io) in node.js.
-The smart contract is the following Javascript program:
+The smart contract is:

 ````
 class Counter {